8-Template CPA Advisory WordPress Build in 94 Days — White-Label Delivery for a US Marketing Agency

 41 pages of a CPA-advisory WordPress build for a US marketing agency — and a mid-stream client direction to strip every reference to dental practice from the site.
 The language sweep ran through the homepage, service pages, navigation labels, and Elementor data across multiple QA rounds, absorbed inside the 80-hour scope without re-opening the budget.

-This case study is a record of such a build — a CPA advisory firm for dental practices, delivered for a US marketing agency in the professional-services segment.
+A CPA advisory firm for dental practices, delivered for a US marketing agency in the professional-services segment.

 Snapshot